EthanAVideos/LiveryWorks-Editor/README.md

 LiveryWorks Editor (LWE) is a program coded in Python.
 It allows you to load models and model textures in, and then load and apply a logo, with features that allow you to visually click where to place a selected logo, scale, rotate, and flip logos.
 Using non-destructive editing, meaning logos are visual overlays, not baked into the original texture.
 LWE would also work as a great tool for indie game devs to set up their game model, for ease of modders making liveries for that game.

-This program was made with the idea in mind to remove the back and forth of making a change to a texture, just to load it up in-game or reload in Blender just to find out you need to make a tweak to the placement of something.
+This program was made with the idea in mind to remove the back and forth of making a change to a texture, just to load it up in-game or reload in Blender, just to find out you need to make a tweak to the placement of something.
 We wanted to add a more visible option to modding.

 LIVERYWORKS EDITOR IS STILL UNDER DEVELOPMENT, AND MAY HAVE ISSUES.